 Social phobia, also known as social anxiety disorder, can be a crippling condition that makes it extremely difficult to be around people.
 It affects around 13% of the population at some point during their lifetime.
 A key element of the condition is a fear of doing something that will result in humiliation.
 That's not me. … Continue reading Why It’s Hard For Me To Be Around People

-The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert, and takes that stance that introversion is not a limitation.
-The tone has a motivational, coaching style as the author encourages you to embrace your authentic self.
-The book defines introverts as "people who gain energy in solitude and lose … Continue reading Book Review: The Year of the Introvert
+The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert.
+The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
+The author's stance is that introversion is not a limitation.
+The tone has a motivational, coaching style as the author encourages you to… Continue reading Book Review: The Year of the Introvert

-I had originally planned to use the feature image within this post, but just this morning I came across the photo above and LOVED it.
 Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
-Introversion … Continue reading How Common is Introversion?
+Introversion & extroversion – what's the difference?
+Much of the difference between the two comes down to energy – where someone tends to focus it, and… Continue reading How Common is Introversion?

 Introversion, shyness, and social anxiety can sometimes get mixed up, but they're quite different.
-In this post we'll look at some of the similarities and differences.
-Introversion is a personality trait, and appears in the Myers-Briggs personality typology.
-The opposite is extroversion, and individuals may fall at different points along the continuum between the two. … Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?
+In this post, we'll look at some of the similarities and differences.
+Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.
+The opposite is extroversion, and individuals may fall at different points along the continuum between the… Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?

 I have always been an introvert, yet there is always an underlying awareness that being introverted is not necessarily socially acceptable.

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.